Special Operations

 Emergency Management Director

-Cognitive skills your 18AX training built — and where they transfer.
+Cognitive skills your 18AX training built — and where they transfer in civilian work.

 Situational Awareness